Advertiser Disclosure

 Cryptocurrency and Taxes

 You still owe taxes on your crypto.
 You would pay the short-term capital gain tax rate if you held crypto for less than a year before selling.
-Investors get the more favorable long-term capital gains tax rate for holding onto crypto for over a year.
+Investors get a more favorable long-term capital gains tax rate when holding onto crypto for over a year.
 You also owe income taxes on any money you earn from crypto staking.

 Cryptocurrency Fraud and Money Laundering